 In this connection, the Operating Partnership Agreement provides that, until June 23, 2007, the Operating Partnership may not sell or otherwise transfer a Designated Property (defined as One and Two Independence Square, 599 Lexington Avenue and Capital Gallery, or a successor property acquired in a like-kind exchange for such a property) in a taxable transaction without the prior consent of Messrs.
 Zuckerman and Linde.
 Similarly, the Company has agreed with the party that contributed 875 Third Avenue to the Operating Partnership that the Company will not sell or otherwise transfer that Property or a successor property in a taxable transaction until November 21, 2007 without the consent of that party.
-For the pro forma nine months ended September 30, 1997, the Designated Properties and 875 Third Avenue comprised approximately 27.7% of the Company's pro forma

-Funds from Operations.
-The Operating Partnership is not, however, required to obtain this consent from the party protected thereby if at any time during the applicable period the protected party does not continue to hold at least 30% of such party's original OP Units.
+The Operating Partnership is not, however, required to obtain this consent from Messrs.
+Zuckerman or Linde or the parties to the 875 Third Avenue transaction who are protected thereby if at any time during the applicable period the protected party does not continue to hold at least a specified percentage of such party's original OP Units.
+In addition, the Company has agreed with the parties that will contribute the Lockheed Martin Building, the National Imagery and Mapping Agency Building and the Reston Town Center Office Complex that the Company will not sell or otherwise transfer such Properties (except to an existing tenant pursuant to an existing purchase option) for a period of ten years from the date the